Nuclear pulse propulsion

 An artist's conception of the Project Orion "basic" spacecraft, powered by nuclear pulse propulsion.

 Nuclear pulse propulsion or external pulsed plasma propulsion is a hypothetical method of spacecraft propulsion that uses nuclear explosions for thrust.
-It originated as Project Orion with support from DARPA, after a suggestion by Stanislaw Ulam in 1947.
+It originated as Project Orion with support from DARPA, after a suggestion by Stanisław Ulam in 1947.
 Newer designs using inertial confinement fusion have been the baseline for most later designs, including Project Daedalus and Project Longshot.

 History

-Los Alamos
+1940s

 Calculations for a potential use of this technology were made at the laboratory from and toward the close of the 1940s to the mid-1950s.

-Project Orion
+1950s-1960s

 A nuclear pulse propulsion unit.
 The explosive charge ablatively vaporizes the propellant, propelling it away from the charge, and simultaneously creating a plasma out of the propellant.
 The propellant then goes on to impact the pusher plate at the bottom of the Orion spacecraft, imparting a pulse of 'pushing' energy.

 Project Orion was the first serious attempt to design a nuclear pulse rocket.
 A design was formed at General Atomics during the late 1950s and early 1960s, with the idea of reacting small directional nuclear explosives utilizing a variant of the Teller–Ulam two-stage bomb design against a large steel pusher plate attached to the spacecraft with shock absorbers.
 Efficient directional explosives maximized the momentum transfer, leading to specific impulses in the range of 6,000 isp seconds, or about thirteen times that of the Space Shuttle main engine.
 With refinements a theoretical maximum specific impulse of 100,000 isp (1 MN·s/kg) might be possible.
 Thrusts were in the millions of tons, allowing spacecraft larger than 8×10^6 tons to be built with 1958 materials.

 The reference design was to be constructed of steel using submarine-style construction with a crew of more than 200 and a vehicle takeoff weight of several thousand tons.
 This single-stage reference design would reach Mars and return in four weeks from the Earth's surface (compared to 12 months for NASA's current chemically powered reference mission).
 The same craft could visit Saturn's moons in a seven-month mission (compared to chemically powered missions of about nine years).
 Notable engineering problems that occurred were related to crew shielding and pusher-plate lifetime.